 Christmas decor can be expensive to buy all at once and personally, I enjoy collecting meaningful decor throughout the years.
-I have compiled a list of easy and inexpensive decorations for the holidays while the collection grows.
-Most of these items can be found in your home or are inexpensive but add lots of holiday spirit.
+I have compiled a list of easy and inexpensive decorations for the holidays while your holiday decor collection grows.
+Most of these items can be found in your home or are inexpensive and definitely add to the holiday spirit!

 Search your book collection for any holiday themes or books with green and red spines.
-Display Christmas books in your living spaces for an easy festive look!
+Display green and red books and holiday themes within your living spaces.

-Gather your children’s holiday books and display them on their bookshelf during the Christmas season.
+Gather your children’s holiday books and display them on a bookshelf during the holiday season.

-If you buy a real tree every year, save the branch clippings on the bottom and ask the Christmas Tree Shop if you can have any of their leftovers.
+If you buy a real tree every year, save the branch clippings on the bottom and ask the Christmas Tree Shop if you can take any scraps.

 Walk around your yard and cut greenery from trees and bushes.
 Pine tree branches work great, but I also love boxwood bush clippings.
 If you use any natural garland, steal a few strands to add dimension with different types of greenery.
-Look for any branches that have a reddish hue, or even better, a holly bush – add that to the mix as well.
+Look for any branches that have a reddish hue, or even better, a holly bush to add some variety to the mix.
+Local grocery stores often sell small bundles of greenery and flowers that can be used as festive decor as well.
+This year I purchased a few magnolia branches and added them to garland on our banister.

 If you need some more color, try out the popular dried oranges DIY.
 This project is super easy and adds a perfect, natural element to your holiday decor.